wandb/docs/content/guides/models/registry/_index.md

 ## Learn the basics
-Each organization initially contains two registries that you can use to organize your model and dataset artifacts called "Models" and "Datasets", respectively.
+Each organization initially contains two registries that you can use to organize your model and dataset artifacts called **Models** and **Datasets**, respectively.
 You can create [additional registries to organize other artifact types based on your organization's needs](./registry_types.md).

 Each [registry](./configure_registry.md) consists of one or more [collections](./create_collection.md).
 Each collection represents a distinct task or use case.